 Sometimes taking too much medication for migraine relief can actually contribute to headaches.
 This is called a medication overuse headache.

 Medication overuse headaches often improve when you treat them with pain medications, only to return as the medication’s effects wear off.
-They can happen when you take pain relief medications more than three times per week.
+They can happen when you take pain relief medications

 Because of this, always take your medications as recommended by a doctor.
 If you find that you’re having to use pain relievers more than a couple times each week, see your doctor to learn about other treatment options.